"What lies behind us and what lies before us are tiny matters compared to what lies within us." - Ralph Waldo Emerson

 - As your medical care changes, you still have many choices.
 You can choose the way you wish to live each day.

-Reading This Booklet
+Reading This Information

 "There are lots of things I still want to do, but I know that I may not be able to do them the way I planned.
 But that doesn't stop me from trying to achieve them in a different way." - Millie

 Above all else, try to remember that you are still in charge of your life.
 It may be hard to do this with all that you are going through.
 You may have trouble coping with your feelings from time to time.
 Or you may be grieving that your life has gone a different way than you had hoped.
 It's natural to feel negative at times.
 You'll have ups and downs.
-We hope this booklet will help you.
+We hope this information can help you.
 Our goal is to help you stay in control as much as you can, and make the rest of your life fulfilling and satisfying.
 You can still have hope and joy in your life, even as you cope with what lies ahead.